Request for Information: When Agencies Need RFIs

 - Security that must protect highly sensitive client information

 The State currently does not have the IT infrastructure nor the resources to manage these upgrades on its own nor do they fully understand implementation strategies to carry out the complete scope of work.
 So, at this point, it’s impossible to issue an RFP.
 Think about it, how will vendors price out a contractually binding solution without all these details?
 Their best solution is to issue an RFI, then receive responses from IT developer companies who will help guide them to the best solution.

-As mentioned above, each RFI is different, but the goal is the same — to help evaluate responses and create the next best RF document.
+As mentioned above, each RFI is different, but the goal is the same — to help evaluate responses and create the next best Request for Information document.
 Many RFIs will follow this general outline:

 This section will clarify information about who the issuing agency is, including its legal name, contact information and a brief history of the organization.
 Further, the agency should provide an overview of what goal it is they would like to achieve.

 For the State seeking IT assistance, they’ll want to include as much information about their current software system as possible.
 Additionally, the State should provide an assessment of their current resources, including platforms required to perform the project.
 Following, all information regarding expectations should be provided for vendors to have the best understanding of what it is they will solve.

 This should define the RFI’s expectations.
 Agencies should make it abundantly clear to the vendor that they seek information pertaining only to the RFI and ask vendors to follow guidelines such as: